bengovernali/salesloft-offline-exercises/README.md

 ## Challenges

 Initially when making requests, a CORS error would be issued.
 I bypassed this issue by using a heroku proxy server.
 Unfortunately this means that the app in its current state only works on a local environment.
 This is where a backend server would have been helpful.
+When I attempted to deploy the app it didn't function correctly since the proxy doesn't work on builds.